Nelson Senkatuka: Kampala City Council

 While at Kampala City Council Senkatuka played 16 games and scored 4 goals.

 Proline Football Club

 He was unveiled at Proline Football Club on Saturday 12 August 2016.
-He was among the top-five goal scorer in the Uganda Super League 2016/2017 scoring 11 goals and making 7 assists.
+He was among the top-five goal scorers in the Uganda Super League 2016/2017 scoring 11 goals and making 7 assists.

 Bright Stars Football Club

 2017–18 Uganda Premier League

 On his 20th birthday Senkatuka joined Bright Stars F.C. and made his debut on 12 September 2017 against Vipers SC at Mwererwe stadium and the match ended 0-0 where he played the entire game.
 His first goal for Bright Stars Football Club was against Soana FC in the 60th minute on 15 September 2017 at Kavumba.
 He serves as a captain for Bright Stars Football Club as well.
 He not only captained the side throughout the season, but was also their best player and top scorer after scoring 15 goals, finishing second in the league in goals scored.
 He missed the climax of the season when he prepared to travel to Japan and Belgium for trial stints.